-The Warther Museum in Dover: This world class facility is a fitting tribute to Ernest “Mooney” Warther, World’s Master Carver.
+The Ernest Warther Museum and Gardens: This world-class facility is a fitting tribute to Ernest “Mooney” Warther, World’s Master Carver.
 Warther created a collection of steam locomotives carved of ebony and ivory which have been appraised as priceless by the Smithsonian Institution.
 The carvings are displayed in a beautiful Swiss chalet which includes a new theater handcrafted of solid curly maple.
-You will also experience new displays, and the expanded knife making & wood shop.
+You will also experience new displays, and the expanded knifemaking & woodshop.
 Freida Warther’s Button House is still a sight to see and in the summer the Swiss gardens are magnificent.

 Excerpt from a past edition of OhioTraveler